Cleome, spider flower: sowing, planting, cultivation

 Cleome Señorita Blanca

-With its white flowers tinged with pink in dense, airy inflorescences, it adds height to your flower beds and containers.
+With its white flowers with a pink sheen in dense and airy inflorescences, it adds height to your borders and containers.

 • Flowering time August to November